garretfick/garretfick.github.io/_posts/2019-05-15-development-mistakes.md

 Fast forward a few years, I was working at ChinaNetCloud where I had been hired to develop a new web portal for managing operations as a service (OaaS).
 The portal was to be written in PHP using Laravel - a framework and language both new to me.
-Not only that, but I had joined the company perhaps 3 weeks prior, so I was still getting familar with the business.
+Not only that, but I had joined the company perhaps 3 weeks prior, so I was still getting familiar with the business.

-Perhaps becauase I was new, I agreed that I would get a week to learn the framework, and the we would throw a team of about 5 developers at it.
-We set a goal of reimplementing a  help-desk ticket system in 2 weeks.
+Perhaps because I was new, I agreed that I would get a week to learn the framework, and the we would throw a team of about 5 developers at it.
+We set a goal of re-implementing a  help-desk ticket system in 2 weeks.
 It involved carefully dividing up the work, which we did successfully.
 And in 2 weeks, we had replicated the functionality we had planned in a mess of code.

 In the race to implement, few decisions about the architecture had been made.
 Coding standards were not established.
 We didn't have